pip-webui/pip-webui-test/doc/DevelopersGuide.md

 1\. - Download and install Node.js from https://nodejs.org/en/download/

-2\. - Install required build and test tools
+2\. - Install required build and test tools.

 ```bash
 npm install gulp-cli -g
 npm install mocha -g
 ```

 3\.
-Clone the project from github repository
+Clone the project from github repository.

 ```bash
 git clone https://github.com/pip-webui/pip-webui-test.git
 ```

 4\.
-Install project dependencies
+Install project dependencies.

 Install all dependencies for the first time:
 ```bash
 npm install
 ```

-Or update dependencies after they were installed
+Or update dependencies after they were installed:
 ```bash
 npm update
 ```

 ## <a name="build"></a> Building

 Clean **/build** and **/dist** directories.
-It is an optional step to ensure you removed any garbage
+It is an optional step to ensure you removed any garbage.
 ```bash
 gulp clean
 ```